aifirstd3v/create-poetry-app/README.md

 - `-a` : Set the author name.
 - `-e` : Set the author email.
 - `-c` : Set the virtual environment configuration (`true` or `false`).
+- `-t` : Set the template name.
+- `-h` : Display this help message.

 ### Examples